Make the Most of Your Layover at the World's Best Airports

-Where to Eat & Drink: If you're flying Emirates and your transit time is more than three hours, you're entitled to a free buffet meal at the Safar Restaurant (main concourse).
+Where to Eat & Drink: The Safar Restaurant (main concourse) serves up both buffet and a la carte options.
 Otherwise (and for fancier fare), UK-based Caviar House & Prunier Seafood Bar wins top dining accolades.
 Colorful Wings Bar’s spacious, stainless-steel counter is open 24/7, starting off with coffee in the morning and finishing with evening cocktails.
 Finer palates should sneak a pre-flight tasting at Le Clos (T3), purveyor of some of the world’s rarest (and most outrageously expensive) vintages.

 Where to Sleep: T1’s new SnoozeCubes each contain a full-size bed, touch-screen TV, complimentary Wi-Fi, and flight info updates; from $16/hour.
-The 341-room full-service Dubai International Hotel (T1, T3) offers hourly rates starting from $18, as does the Emirates Airport Hotel (T3), whose natural stone and candlelit spa features treatments incorporating fresh dates and frankincense.
+The 341-room full-service Dubai International Hotel (T1, T3) offers hourly rates starting from $18 and daily rates.
+Another option is the Airport Hotel at Emirates Terminal 3, whose natural stone and candlelit spa features treatments incorporating fresh dates and frankincense.

 Nearby Attractions: Just three miles from your boarding gate, pop into Dubai's city center to behold the world's tallest building and lavish mega-malls.
 Hit the slopes at the Mall of the Emirates' indoor skiing facility, or arrange a half-day 4x4 sand dune jaunt or camel ride via outfits like Arabian Adventures.